 Most anglers go fishing because this is a good way of spending time in the nature and helps to release highly stressful everyday environment.
 A day spent interacting with nature allows you to unwind and disconnect.
 It also allows you to feel the gentle breeze of the wind, listen to the sound of the river, the singing of the birds or simply enjoy a view at sunset.
 One word to describe fishing according to anglers would be “freedom”.
 Also, fishing is a good way to strengthen social bonds by fishing with family or friends.
 Including fishing in your lifestyle allows you to burn calories from being outside and active, which contributes to a higher quality of life.

 Where to go fishing?

-Please visit Fishing Hobs the has provided us with a map and detailed information about the type of species found in specific regions and the right season to go in Geneva and Vaud.
+Please visit Fishing Exploration the has provided us with a map and detailed information about the type of species found in specific regions and the right season to go in Geneva and Vaud.

 Basic things you need to know about fishing

 To go fishing, it is mandatory to purchase either a permit or a license to fish.

 There are two different types of licences.
 The first one is a trolling license, which is fishing off the back of a boat and purchased on annual basis.
 To obtain an annual permit one must obtain a competency certificate from SaNa.
 The second, also known as “al la gambe” is a permit that is attainable and allows fishing for a single day, week or month and easily ordered online, at the prefecture, tourist offices or at fish material shops.